annwhoorma/cvdl-three-awesome-models/README.md

 | **POL**        | 108          | 111           |
 | **ALU**        | 87           | 87            |

-Finally, to get the required data representation, I've written my own python script that takes a path to dataset and creates two _.json_ files: one for training and one for validation - by default _train.json_ and _valid.json_ respectively.
+Finally, to get the required data representation, I've written my own python script _parse_dataset.py_ that takes a path to dataset and creates two _.json_ files: one for training and one for validation - by default _train.json_ and _valid.json_ respectively.

 ## Training YOLOv4